Overview

 Mardi Himal and Khopra Danda Trek: A Combined Option

 A combined Mardi Himal and Khopra Danda trek typically takes 12 to 15 days and suits trekkers who want a fuller Annapurna experience without committing to the full Annapurna Circuit.
-Furthermore, the combination adds Khopra Danda at 3,660m, the hidden Khayer Lake at 4,500m, and Swargadwari viewpoint, making the overall journey considerably richer in both terrain variety and mountain perspectives.
+Furthermore, the combination adds Khopra Danda at 3,660m, the hidden Khayer Lake at 4,500m, and the Swargadwari viewpoint, making the overall journey considerably richer in both terrain variety and mountain perspectives.

 Best Time for Mardi Himal Trekking

 The best seasons for Nepal Mardi Himal trekking are spring (March to May) and autumn (September to November).
-During these windows, the weather is stable, skies are generally clear, and trail conditions are safe.
+During these windows, the weather is stable, the skies are generally clear, and trail conditions are safe.
 Spring additionally brings blooming rhododendron forests, which cover the lower sections of the trail in dense red, pink, and white flowers.

 | Season | Months | Conditions | Recommended |